|

 Best Practice -

-repositories.
-In a healthcare setting, BI tools allow construction
+or federated data repositories.
+In a healthcare setting, BI tools allow

-agility can lower the deployment and operating costs associated
+lower the deployment and operating costs associated with traditional data

 Dashboard,